Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-system-tables-eat-my-disk.md

 >
 > Virtual tables do not persist on disk.
 They reflect ClickHouse memory (c++ structures).
 They cannot be changed or removed.
 >
 > Log tables are named with postfix \***_log** and have the MergeTree engine.
-Clickhouse does not use information stored in these tables, this data is for you only.
+ClickHouse does not use information stored in these tables, this data is for you only.
 >
 > You can drop / rename / truncate \***_log** tables at any time.
 ClickHouse will recreate them in about 7 seconds (flush period).

-> **Note 2:** Log tables with numeric postfixes (_1 / 2 / 3 ...) `query_log_1 query_thread_log_3` are results of Clickhouse upgrades.
-When a new version of Clickhouse starts and discovers that a system log table's schema is incompatible with a new schema, then Clickhouse renames the old *_log table to the name with the prefix and creates a table with the new schema.
+> **Note 2:** Log tables with numeric postfixes (_1 / 2 / 3 ...) `query_log_1 query_thread_log_3` are results of ClickHouse upgrades.
+When a new version of ClickHouse starts and discovers that a system log table's schema is incompatible with a new schema, then ClickHouse renames the old *_log table to the name with the prefix and creates a table with the new schema.
 You can drop such tables if you don't need such historic data.

 ## You can disable all / any of them